GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/watermarks.md

 * Controls the image transparency and should be a number between 0-1

 ### size
 * Controls the image size that your watermark should be displayed at.
-By default the image will display at its original size (depending on the PDF DPI settings)
+By default, the image will display at its original size (depending on the PDF DPI settings)
 * **Values:**
     `D` – Display at original image size (default)
     `P` – Resize image to fit the full page